byteofsoren/aims/README.md

 # AppImage Management System(AIMS)
 This program aim's to be used to manage AppImages available on GitHub releases pages.
-The thoughts behind AIM is to be able to install those AppImages on the local computer with as little effort as possible.
+The thoughts behind AIMS is to be able to install those AppImages on the local computer with as little effort as possible.

-# How to use AIM
+# How to use AIMS
 First begin with listing the inbuilt help function

 ```